mageden/mageden.github.io/_posts/2018-7-16-LinearReg.md

 ### Weak exogeneity

-One of the less obvious assumptions in linear regression is that the covariates are measured without error, or weak exogeneity (the name comes from another term for covariates; exogenous variables).
-Violating this assumption can bias estimated coefficients and standard error.
+One of the less obvious assumptions in stadnard linear regression is that the covariates are measured without error, or weak exogeneity (the name comes from another term for covariates; exogenous variables).
+Violating this assumption biases the estimated standard error and coefficients.

 $$
 \begin{align*}